DigohD/SE-Android/documentation/PostMortemReport.md

 As stated earlier, work within the group have been smooth and enjoyable.
 There have been practically no conflicts within the group during this assignment other than conflicting ideas, which resulted in discussion, that in the end have been beneficial for the project anyway.
 We have worked well together and already have possible plans for working again in the future, continuing on the app.
 Apart from previously discussed meeting issues, there have been no real problems within the group.
 In general, group members have been helpful and ambitious, and there has been a common sense of constantly looking forward.

 ##9.
 Learnings for Future Projects
 First of all, given that a future project group consists of people working at the same place, meeting schedules should be more regular and consistent than what we have had during this course.
 Morning meetings almost every day would probably help to organize the project.
+We also believe that common coding time is beneficial.
+Even if the different team members are working on different parts, many of the methods in one class might be needed to call in another, and a faster comminication can ensure that the methods called are up to date and contains the correct types.